Accessibility in React Native

 How to enable VoiceOver (iOS) and TalkBack (Android)

 Both can be found in general system settings.
-For the exact place check out the doc.
+For the exact place check out the documentation.

 Other features

 There is also a lot more we can get from Accessibility in React Native.
 I didn't mention everything because there are various apps we create and each has different needs.
-For specific methods and properties, I direct you to the well-written doc.
+For specific methods and properties, I direct you to the well-written accessibility documentation.

 My point of view and final comment